Overview and Key Concepts

 These settings are applied when enabling RTX Mode.
 After modifying these settings, restart RTX Mode to see the changes.

 - Denoiser - The denoiser is an AI-accelerated post processing step that blurs noise in the scene caused by heuristics in the ray tracer.
 If the denoiser is installed, a checkbox will be available for enabling or disabling it.
 If the denoiser is not installed, then a button will be available for attempting to automatically download and install the denoiser.
 If the automatic install isn't working, then the denoiser can be manually downloaded and installed.

 - Samples Per Pixel - This option controls the number of rays that are traced per pixel.
 The final pixel color will be the average color of the samples.
 Using more samples per pixel can improve the quality of certain ray tracing effects, such as soft shadows, but it requires more processing, which lowers the frame rate.

-This tab is used for configuring Visual Studio to compile or debug C++ code.
+This tab is used for configuring which version of Python should be used when communicating with external Python code.
+It is also used for configuring Visual Studio to compile or debug internal C++ code.